Sheree Whitfield On Drama With Kim Zolciak: Kenya Moore Feuding With Kim?

-Sheree Whitfield decided to come back on The Real Housewives of Atlanta even though she had filmed several seasons that had been packed with drama.
+Sheree Whitfield decided to come back on The Real Housewives of Atlanta even though she had filmed several seasons that were packed with drama.
 Throughout the first couple of seasons, Sheree had fought with Kim Zolciak and NeNe Leakes.
 While Whitfield was friends with both, NeNe and Kim had a rocky friendship.
-These days, Zolciak and NeNe appear to be getting along and they even filmed a spin-off show which was later canceled due to scheduling issues.
+These days, Zolciak and NeNe appear to be getting along,and they even filmed a spin-off show, which was later canceled due to scheduling issues.
 However, Sheree has put her own issues with Kim on the shelf, which means they won’t exactly be feuding when Zolciak returns on an upcoming episode of The Real Housewives of Atlanta.

-According to a new Bravo report, Sheree Whitfield is now opening up about how she managed to settle her feud with Kim.
+According to a new Bravo report, Sheree Whitfield opened up about how she managed to settle her feud with Kim.
 Apparently, they just had to look at their issues and realize that their drama was completely pointless.
-Since their feud began years ago, both ladies have been through some painful issues and their drama looked pointless.
+Since their feud began years ago, both ladies have been through some painful issues and their drama no longer made any sense.

 “When you step back and you take time for yourself and you realize what’s important — Kim and I were really cool, or even NeNe [Leakes] so you know that stuff was old.
-You can’t harbor all the negative energy,” Sheree Whitfield explains to Bravo about her outstanding feud with Kim Zolciak, sharing that they have been able to put the past behind them, adding, “I just want to move forward, so we were able to move forward and be peaceful.”
+You can’t harbor all the negative energy,” Sheree Whitfield explained to Bravo about her outstanding feud with Kim Zolciak, sharing that they had been able to put the past behind them, adding, “I just want to move forward, so we were able to move forward and be peaceful.”

 #icouldneverlosewhatyouthought Hair @styledbyleanna ????@makeupbykimaris